cobwebos/docs/articles/cloud-services/diagnostics-performance-counters.md

         {
             // ...
 Other startup code here ...

-            // Define the cateogry and counter names. string perfCounterCatName = "MyService";
+            // Define the category and counter names. string perfCounterCatName = "MyService";
             string perfCounterName = "Times Used";